EarthEngineering/metacoin-box/README.md

 ### Use your own private network

-`earthbox migrate` by default will use the `development` network that is set to use Tron Quickstart.
-In order to test the smart contracts and deploy them you must install Tron Quickstart.
+`earthbox migrate` by default will use the `development` network that is set to use Earth Quickstart.
+In order to test the smart contracts and deploy them you must install Earth Quickstart.

 1. [Install Docker](https://docs.docker.com/install/).